Ministry of Education, Government of India

 | Professional | Top Class Education for SC/ST, PM YASHASVI |

-From 2026-27, you can apply for one merit-based + one or more welfare-based schemes simultaneously — as long as you meet the eligibility for each.
+From 2026-27, you can apply for one merit-based + one or more welfare-based schemes simultaneously.
+As long as you meet the eligibility for each.

 4Step-by-Step Guide to Apply in 2026